 Cooperative Board approves amendment to Bylaws

 The Eastern Iowa REC Board of Directors voted unanimously at the Feb.
 29 meeting to make an amendment to the Cooperative's Bylaws.

-The amendment to Article 4, Section 6 of the Bylaws allows acceptance of a resolution as a recommendation to the Board without the need for a member vote from the floor.
+The amendment to Article 4, Section 6 of the Bylaws allows acceptance of a resolution copy.